 The Cleveland Orchestra’s Martin Luther King Jr. Celebration Concert, now in its 40th year, honors through music the life and legacy of Dr. Martin Luther King Jr. This dynamic musical program is performed by The Cleveland Orchestra in historic Severance Hall and also includes outstanding soloists and the MLK Celebration Chorus comprised of choristers from a range of local churches as well as Cleveland Orchestra Chorus and Blossom Festival Chorus members.
 The annual MLK Community Service Awards, which recognize outstanding civic contributions of individuals, organizations, and groups, are presented at the top of the concert.
 Both the concert and the community service awards are presented in collaboration with the City of Cleveland.
 The MLK Celebration Concert will take place on Sunday, January 12, 2020 at 7:00 PM at Severance Hall.
 Ticket information will be released in November 2019.

 The Martin Luther King Jr. Celebration Chorus is a volunteer community chorus assembled each year since 1989 to sing as part of The Cleveland Orchestra's annual MLK Celebration Concert.
 Bringing together singers from across Northeast Ohio, the Chorus lifts its collective voices in affirmation of Dr. King's vision of justice, peace, and human harmony.
 First assembled by Alvin Parris, the Chorus has been prepared and assembled by William Henry Caldwell for the past decade.

 Thank you for your interest in the MLK Chorus!
-Registration for the 2020 MLK Chorus is now available.
+Registration for the 2020 MLK Chorus is now closed.